A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Finite-size effects in the Kuramoto-Sakaguchi equation

 We now present results of numerical simulations of the Kuramoto-Sakaguchi model (\ref{eq:ks}), illustrating finite-size effects.
 We employ a 4th order Runge-Kutta(RK4) method with time step $dt=0.05$.
-Initial conditions are chosen randomly from the interval $[0,2\pi]$; to eliminate transient behaviour we discard a transient period of $t_0 = 10^5$ time units.
-Statistics such as means and variances are computed from time series of length $t_{\textrm{max}} = 1\cdot10^5$.
+Initial conditions are chosen randomly from the interval $[0,2\pi]$; to eliminate transient behaviour we discard a transient period of $t_0 = 5\times 10^4$ time units.
+Statistics such as means and variances are computed from time series of length $t_{\textrm{max}} = 5\times 10^4$.
 In the following we fix the phase frustration parameter to $\lambda=\pi/4$ and consider a Gaussian distribution of the intrinsic frequencies with mean $0$ and variance $1$.
-To avoid sampling effects which may lead to small cluster nucleation \cite{FialkowskiEtAl23} we consider here equiprobable intervals between the $N$ intrinsic frequencies \footnote{For a given system size $N$, the frequencies $\omega_i$ are generated deterministically by dividing $[0,1]$ into $N+1$ equiprobable intervals according to the distribution $g(\omega)$ and taking the $N$ end-points of the intervals (excluding the boundaries at $0$ and $1$) to find the corresponding frequencies $\omega_i$. i.e. the $\omega_i$'s are obtained by solving $\int_{-\infty}^{\omega_i} g(\omega) d\omega = i/(N+1), i = 1,2,\dots,N.$ When reporting $N$ in the legends of the figures, it refers to the number of chosen intervals.}.
-Unless specified otherwise we set $K=3$.
+To avoid sampling effects which may lead to small cluster nucleation \cite{PeterPikovsky18,FialkowskiEtAl23} we consider here equiprobable intervals between the $N$ intrinsic frequencies \footnote{For a given system size $N$, the frequencies $\omega_i$ are generated deterministically by dividing $[0,1]$ into $N+1$ equiprobable intervals according to the distribution $g(\omega)$ and taking the $N$ end-points of the intervals (excluding the boundaries at $0$ and $1$) to find the corresponding frequencies $\omega_i$. i.e. the $\omega_i$'s are obtained by solving $\int_{-\infty}^{\omega_i} g(\omega) d\omega = i/(N+1), i = 1,2,\dots,N.$ When reporting $N$ in the legends of the figures, it refers to the number of chosen intervals.}.
+This allows us to compare the effect of different system sizes $N$ where for each system size $N$ the intrinsic frequencies are uniquely fixed, and eliminates variations due to particular draws of $\omega_i$ for a given system size $N$.
+For a detailed discussion on the effects of random sampling see, for example, \cite{HongEtAl15,PeterPikovsky18}.
+Unless specified otherwise we set $K=3$ which corresponds to a partially synchronized state of the system where both synchronized and non-synchronized oscillators occur.\\